MicrosoftDocs/msteams-docs/msteams-platform/tabs/how-to/authentication/auth-tab-aad.md

 ## Configure your app to use Azure AD as an identity provider

-Identity providers that support OAuth 2.0 don't authenticate requests from unknown applications.
-You must register the applications ahead of time.
-To register an application with Azure AD, follow these steps:
+OAuth 2.0 supporting identity providers do not authenticate requests from unregistered applications.
+Therefore, it's essential to register your applications in advance.
+For registering an application with Azure Active Directory (AD), follow these steps:

 1. Open the [Application Registration Portal](https://ms.portal.azure.com/#blade/Microsoft_AAD_RegisteredApps/ApplicationsListBlade).

 2. Select your app to view its properties, or select the "New Registration" button.
 Find the **Redirect URI** section for the app.

-3. Select **Web** from the dropdown menu.
-Update the URL to your authentication endpoint.
-For the TypeScript/Node.js and C# sample apps on GitHub, the redirect URLs are similar as follows:
+3. Select **Web** from the dropdown menu and update the URL to your authentication endpoint.
+In the TypeScript/Node.js and C# sample apps available on GitHub, the redirect URLs follow a similar pattern:

     Redirect URLs: `https://<hostname>/bot-auth/simple-start`